dijasila/GPAW/doc/documentation/manual.rst

   equations should be less than `4.0 \times 10^{-8}
   \mathrm{eV}^2` per valence electron.
 This criterion does not affect LCAO calculations.

+* The difference in the workfunction across the last three self-consistency cycles should be no more than that specified by the workfunction keyword.
+  This only applies when a dipole correction is employed.
+The default is to set it to infinity, which disables this setting.

 * The maximum change in the magnitude of the vector representing the difference in forces for each atom.
 Setting this to infinity (default)